philanc/slua/README.md

 # slua

 A static build of [Lua](http://www.lua.org/) 5.4 for Linux, with a few extension libraries.
+Binaries are provided for x86_64, i586 and armhf.

+A static build with Lua 5.3.5 is also available.
+Check out branch "5.3.5".

+### Preloaded libraries

 Additional libraries are *pre-loaded*.
 They must be require()'d before use.

-### Preloaded libraries

 - [luazen](https://github.com/philanc/luazen), a small library with compression, encoding and cryptographic functions.
 - [l5](https://github.com/philanc/l5), a minimal binding to low-level OS function for Linux (mostly basic Linux system calls, eg. open(2), ioctl(2), poll(2), socket I/O, etc. -- see a list of [l5 available functions](https://github.com/philanc/l5#available-functions))